Table of Contents

 Spanakopita (Spinach & Feta Pie)

 The spinach and feta pie wrapped in thin, crispy phyllo pastry is one of Greece's great contributions to the world.
-It's sold warm from bakeries (fournos) for breakfast or as a snack, and it's also made as a large baked tray pie served at family tables.
+Sold warm from bakeries (fournos) for breakfast or as a snack.
+Good spanakopita has crispy, shatteringly thin phyllo, a generous filling of wilted spinach with proper feta and egg, and enough olive oil that every bite is rich.

 Souvlaki

 Athens souvlaki: The cluster of souvlaki shops on Mitropoleos Street near the Acropolis serves some of the best in the city.
-Things to do in Athens β

 Tzatziki